Gregory Scott is a pseudonym I’m using on this blog.

 Here’s what I can tell you about myself.
 I’m a trial lawyer living in a major U.S. city.
-I’ve been a Christian for forty-three years and attend a non-denominational church committed to reaching young people with the gospel, particularly the college campus, with the intent of training up leaders who will change the world.
+I’ve been a Christian for forty-three years and attend a non-denominational church committed to reaching college students with the gospel with the intent of training up leaders who will change the world.

 The Wife & The Fam